FutureGadgetLaboratory-FGL/Logic_Builder/Intermediate/PROBLEMS.md

 > -> pop - for delete an item from queue
 > -> show - for showing all the items in queue in a tidy way
 > -> clear - for cleaning the queue
-the queue should be of definite size which could deal with overflow as well as underflow
+the queue should be of definite size which could deal with overflow as well as underflow\
+### 9. Write a program for bubble sort.